roozbehsayadi/Hobby-Projects/Flocking Boids/README.md

 ## Possible improvements

 - **Performance**: Its performance can be improved.
-I stored all the boids in an array, and every time I wanted to find the close boids of another boids, I had to search the entire array and the sort them based on their distance.
+I stored all the boids in an array, and every time I want to find the close boids of another boid, I have to search the entire array, and then sort them based on their distance.
 Using a Quadtree can improve its performance a lot.

 - **Tweakable parameters**: I think some scroll bars on the screen, for changing the behaviour of the boids real-time can be quite impressive.
 I mean how much do boids get away from each other, how much they want to sync their velocity with other boids and...